-Within the NC 2000, only the Technology, Consumer Non-cyclicals, and Healthcare sectors saw a rise in Core Earnings since the end of 2019, same for the S&P 500.
-The Core Earnings improvement in these sectors makes sense, as the shift to work-from-home, pantry loading, and a V-shaped recovery in healthcare spending drove a stronger rebound in these sectors than others.
+Within the S&P 500, only the Technology, Consumer Non-cyclicals, and Healthcare sectors saw a rise in Core Earnings since the end of 2019.
+Given consumer habits during the pandemic, the Core Earnings improvement in these sectors may seem intuitive, as the shift to work-from-home, pantry loading, and a V-shaped recovery in healthcare spending drove growth in these sectors more than others.